 If you are starting from zero, here is what to do this week.
 Make a list of 20 journalists who cover your industry.
 Read their last five articles each.
 Set up a simple spreadsheet with their names, outlets, beats, and contact information.
 Then start thinking about what you know that they would find useful.

 If you want professional help building a press coverage strategy, our press placement service covers everything from journalist identification and relationship building to pitch development and ongoing media outreach.
-You may also find our guides on writing a press release, press release distribution, and getting featured in Forbes useful as you develop your approach.
+You may also find our guides on writing a press release and press release distribution useful as you develop your approach.

 Related Resources